Sahilgill24/StableStore/README.md

 <h3 align="center">StableStore</h3>

   <p align="center" style="width:76ch;">
 Welcome to StableStore, the all in one solution for stable coin checkouts in filecoin.
-Designed to streamline your operations and finances, StableStore offers a comprehensive suite of tools to manage your storage deals and monitor your performance.</p>
+Designed to streamline your operations and finances, StableStore offers a comprehensive suite of tools to manage your storage deals and monitor your performance.

+It also won the Filecoin storage deals track(1st place) as well as the Zondax track(2nd place)  </p>
     <a href="https://stablestore.gitbook.io/stablestore">View Docs</a>
     ·
     <a href="https://github.com/Sahilgill24/StableStore/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>